-- Law 67/98 of 26 October (Data Protection Law). - Law 41/2004 of 18 August (Data Protection Law on the Electronic Communications sector). - Law 7/2004 of 7 January (Law that implements Directive 2002/38/EC amending Directive 77/388/ EEC on the value added tax arrangements applicable to radio and television broadcasting services and certain electronically supplied services and Article 13 of the Electronic Communications Directive). - Law 43/2004 of 18 August, which: - imposes duties on anyone who stores or has access to protected data; - established the National Data Protection Committee and defines its structure and powers.
+- Law 67/98 of 26 October (Data Protection Law). - Law 41/2004 of 18 August (Data Protection Law on the Electronic Communications sector). - Law 7/2004 of 7 January (Law that implements Directive 2002/38/EC amending Directive 77/388/EEC on the value added tax arrangements applicable to radio and television broadcasting services and certain electronically supplied services and Article 13 of the Directive 2002/58/EC on the protection of privacy in the electronic communications sector).

+- Law 43/2004 of 18 August, which: - imposes duties on anyone who stores or has access to protected data: - established the National Data Protection Committee and defines its structure and powers.